m1cr0lab-esp32/asynchronous-web-controlled-thermostat/Readme.md

 </tbody>
 </table>

-The user has the ability to set the temperature range of the thermostat, and save it to the ESP32 EEPROM from the web interface.
-This way, if the ESP32 should restart for any reason, the thermostat can be immediately restarted with the last saved values.
-To test this feature, I have added a button to reboot the ESP32 on command.
+The web interface allows the user to adjust the temperature range of the thermostat.
+As soon as one of the thresholds is changed, an asynchronous HTTP request is sent to the ESP32 to store the new temperature range in its EEPROM memory.
+This way, if the ESP32 were to restart for any reason (after a power failure for example), the thermostat would be initialized with the last recorded temperature range.
+A `Reboot` button allows this feature to be tested by restarting the ESP32 on command.

 Each time the current temperature reading is taken, the interface is updated in a totally transparent way, without the need to reload the page.
 And the temperature display automatically adapts to the situation by changing colour to indicate if everything is fine or if you're out of the permitted range.
 A reading error on the sensor can also occur.
 The display will take this into account: